stujones11/minetest-3d_armor/hazmat_suit/README.txt

 Depends: 3d_armor, technic

 Source code by numZero
-Textures by HybridDog and numZero
+Textures by HybridDog and numberZero